 Best for: raw power

-Looking like an extruded Mac mini, the Mac Studio is more akin to a Mac Pro inside a tiny box.
-The compact form factor is minimal for a pro-grade computer, yet even the base-level spec is hugely powerful, letting you chew through all manner of demanding tasks.
+Looking like an extruded Mac mini, the Mac Studio is now Apple’s pro desktop after the Mac Pro was quietly discontinued in 2026.
+The compact form factor is oddly minimal for a pro-grade computer, yet even the base-level spec is hugely powerful, letting you chew through all manner of demanding tasks.

-If you need its raw power (high-end video/music/3D work, say), this is an ideal desktop Mac.
+If you need a huge amount of raw power (for high-end video/music/3D work, say) from a computer, this is an ideal desktop Mac.
 But for more modest needs, stick with a Mac mini.

 Pros: Loads of power; quiet; great connectivity